 After crossing a stream on rocks, you’ll come to a junction where the Orange Trail begins on the left.
 Continue ahead on the Blue Trail, which follows a contour around a hill, once again approaching I-287, but soon swings away from it.
 Soon, you’ll reach another junction, where the Orange Trail joins from the left.
-Turn right, following both blue and orange blazes, and cross a wooden footbridge over a stream, then immediately turn left, continuing to follow the Blue Trail, as the Orange Trail proceeds straight ahead.
+Turn right, following both blue and orange blazes, and cross a wooden footbridge over a stream, then immediately turn left, continuing to follow the Blue Trail, as the Orange Trail proceeds straight ahead to a lean-to and a picnic shelter.

 The Blue Trail climbs steeply, paralleling the edge of a ravine, with cascades in the stream below.
-It then turns right, passing a shelter on the left, and crosses a gravel road (the route of the Orange Trail) diagonally to the left.
+It then turns right, passing another lean-to and picnic shelter on the left, and crosses a gravel road (the route of the Orange Trail) diagonally to the left.
 A short distance beyond, the Blue Trail bears left and begins a steady, steep climb.
 A short level section provides a brief respite, but the trail soon resumes its steep climb.

 As the trail approaches the top of Pequannock Knob, it turns sharply left.
 Here, a rock outcrop just off the trail to the right offers an unobstructed panoramic view over northern New Jersey, with the New York City skyline visible on the horizon.
-After climbing some more, you’ll reach the summit of the knob, where the Blue Trail ends.
+After climbing some more, you’ll reach the summit of the knob, where the Orange Trail ends on the right.
 Benches placed on either side of the summit invite you to rest and enjoy the spectacular views.
 To the east, you can see the New York City skyline, and Cedar Crest Village (a retirement community) is visible below to the west.

 The trail now descends along the edge of a ravine, with a stream below to the right.
 This tranquil, peaceful setting is far removed from the traffic on I-287!
 The trail turns right to cross the stream on a wooden footbridge and climbs steadily to the crest of a rise.
-Here, the Orange Trail leaves to the right, but you should bear left to continue on the Yellow Trail.
+Here, a red/blue connecting trail leaves to the right, but you should bear left to continue on the Blue Trail.

-After descending some more, the Red Trail turns off to the left.
-You should bear right to continue along the Yellow Trail, which climbs to skirt a huge rock outcrop and then descends through a valley.
-After passing a dramatic cliff on the right, the Yellow Trail ends at the trailhead parking area where the hike began.
+After descending some more, a black-stripe-on-blue connecting trail begins on the left.
+You should bear right to continue along the Blue Trail, which climbs to skirt a huge rock outcrop and then descends through a valley.
+After passing a dramatic cliff on the right, the Blue Trail ends at the trailhead parking area where the hike began.

 This loop hike climbs to a panoramic viewpoint over northern New Jersey and the New York City skyline.